Nutrition Services / Lunch Program

 FREE AND REDUCED-PRICE MEALS

 All families are encouraged to complete the Free and Reduced-Price School Meal Application.
 Some parents may qualify to receive free or reduced-price meals for their children.
-The form may be completed online, using the link below, or may be printed and returned to any district building or mailed to South Sioux City Community Schools, Attn: Nutrition Services, PO Box 158, South Sioux City, NE 68776.
+The online application is quick and simple, or this form can be printed and returned to any district building or mailed to South Sioux City Community Schools, Attn: Nutrition Services, PO Box 158, South Sioux City, NE 68776.

 If you have any questions or comments about the school food service program, please feel free to contact Mike Penne, Lunchtime Solutions, Inc. Food Service Director at 402-375-8717 or .